top of page

 Image from Unsplash

-The Grail Moviehouse screens cult-hits, art films, and even a few blockbusters, if they’re deemed sufficiently avant-garde.
+The Fine Arts Theater screens cult-hits, art films, throwbacks, and even even mainstream titles, if they're deemed to have sufficient artistic merit.

-Bolster your cinematic experience with an artisanal snack, sit back, and enjoy some entertainment handpicked for style and substance.
-It's exactly what you’d expect of a theater in an arts district, in the most artistic city in WNC.
+Bolster your cinematic experience with some concessions, sit back, and enjoy entertainment handpicked for style and substance.
+It's exactly what you’d expect of a downtown theater, in the most artistic city in WNC.

 Businesses Mentioned